-Alvin Bragg, a former New York state and federal prosecutor, drew national attention when he made history as the Manhattan District Attorney’s Office first Black district attorney.
-Now he is back in the spotlight as his office nears a conclusion in its yearslong investigation into former President Donald Trump’s alleged role in a hush money scheme.
+Alvin Bragg, a former New York state and federal prosecutor, drew national attention when he made history as the Manhattan District Attorney’s Office’s first Black district attorney.
+Now, he is back in the spotlight after a grand jury voted to indict Donald Trump following a yearslong investigation into the former president’s alleged role in a hush money scheme.

-Bragg has remained tight-lipped on the details of the latest Trump probe, which he inherited from his predecessor, Cy Vance, who began the investigation when Trump was still in the White House.
+Bragg inherited the probe from his predecessor, Cy Vance, who began the investigation when Trump was still in the White House.

-But on Saturday, Trump announced on social media, ahead of any details from Bragg’s office, that he anticipates he will be arrested in connection with the investigation within days.
-The Manhattan District Attorney’s Office declined to comment on the former president’s remarks.
+In March, Trump announced on social media, ahead of any details from Bragg’s office, that he anticipated he would be arrested within days in connection with the investigation.
+The Manhattan district attorney’s office declined at the time to comment on the former president’s remarks.

 The high-profile case relates to a $130,000 payment made by Trump’s former personal attorney Michael Cohen to adult film star Stormy Daniels days before the 2016 presidential election in exchange for her silence about an alleged affair with Trump a decade prior.
 Trump has continuously denied having an affair with Daniels.

-The office’s potential decision would mark the first time a former US president and major presidential candidate has been indicted.
+The indictment is historic, marking the first time a former US president and major presidential candidate has ever been criminally charged.

-In the lead-up to Bragg’s decision, sources told CNN that city, state and federal law enforcement agencies in New York City have been discussing this week how to prepare for a possible Trump indictment.
-The former president has called on his supporters to protest and “take our nation back” if he is arrested.
+In the lead-up to Bragg’s decision, sources told CNN that city, state and federal law enforcement agencies in New York City had been discussing how to prepare for a possible Trump indictment, with the former president having called on his supporters to protest if he were to be arrested.

 Discussions between the New York Police Department and the FBI also have focused on the possibility of increased threats against Bragg and his staff from Trump’s supporters in wake of an indictment, sources told CNN.
-Bragg said in an email to staff on Saturday that his office will “not tolerate attempts to intimidate our office or threaten the rule of law in New York.”
+Bragg said in an email to staff earlier in March that his office will “not tolerate attempts to intimidate our office or threaten the rule of law in New York.”

 Bragg has aggressively pursued Trump and other progressive priorities so far in his tenure, including not prosecuting some low-level crimes and finding alternatives to incarceration.